Joseph-Maulin/Class_Roster/README.md

 A class program that parses inputed string data to instantiate C++ Objects.

 ## Introduction
 This is an introductory program to familarize myself with C++ and Object orientated program.
-It is a fairly simple program, but was an interesting experience to learn some semantics and utilization of C++.
+It is a fairly simple program, but was an interesting experience to learn some semantics and utilizations of C++.

 ## Summary